 As we have stepped into the next financial year i.e., 2018-2019.
-It is very much important to know the latest updates that are applicable to this financial year.
+It is very important to know the latest updates that are applicable to this financial year.

 What is the Conveyance Allowance?

-Till last financial year, up to INR 1600 per month was considered as non-taxable.
+Until the last financial year, the Income Tax Act considered amounts up to INR 1600 per month non-taxable.
 However, now it is completely taxable income, irrespective of the amount.

 What is the Employees Provident Fund?

-- Applicable for newly added employee’s, after the date of registration.
+- Applicable for newly added employees, after the date of registration.

 - Salary of the newly added employee’s, shall be less than or up to Rs.
 15,000.

-- However, the employer’s contribution would still be 12% of her basic wages towards EPF contribution and shall subject to full reimbursement by the Government as proposed in Budget 2018.
+- However, the employer’s contribution would still be 12% of her basic wages towards EPF contribution and shall be subject to full reimbursement by the Government as proposed in Budget 2018.